zacheryvaughn/softfill-pipelines/README.md

 # SoftFill Pipeline

-SoftFill is a Diffusers Pipeline based on Differential Diffusion, implementing some input and preprocessing modifications which allow it to behave more like "soft inpainting" without requiring any extra inference steps.
-The small addition of a nondeterministic fluidlike noise fill is surprisingly good at guiding the img2img process toward producing an output in the masked region with a similar shape to the mask.
+SoftFill is a Diffusers pipeline based on Differential Diffusion, incorporating input and preprocessing modifications that enable it to function more like "soft inpainting"—without requiring additional inference steps.
+A small addition of nondeterministic, fluid-like noise fill proves surprisingly effective at guiding the img2img process to produce outputs within the masked region that align closely with the mask's shape.
+I tested a variety of noise patterns, opacities, edge fades, and other parameters, and found this configuration to yield the best results so far.
+If I discover an approach that performs better, I’ll update the pipeline’s preprocessing accordingly.

 Differential Diffusion is proposed and developed by https://github.com/exx8 <br>
 Standard differential img2img pipeline can be found at https://github.com/huggingface/diffusers/blob/main/examples/community/pipeline_stable_diffusion_xl_differential_img2img.py